 Emotional and Relationship Issues

 Inheriting a home that has been in the family for a long time can bring emotional and relationship issues to the fore.
 If multiple heirs were each bequeathed part ownership, it can be trying to sort out what everyone wants and choose a mutually acceptable course of action.

 If one person wants to live in the home, he or she can buy out the ownership interests of the other heirs.
 But if the house is sold, it can be relatively simple to divide up the proceeds among multiple heirs.
 In order to rent it, the heirs can agree to split the income after expenses.

 Heirs often involve a third party such as a family attorney to facilitate discussions and ensure that everyone understands the agreement.
 Whatever agreement is made, it will normally be put in writing to avoid future misunderstandings.

 Inheriting a house can be a financial windfall as well as a way to keep the site of treasured memories in the family.
 However, there are a number of tax, financial and emotional considerations to keep in mind when deciding what to do.
 Much will depend in the size of the mortgage, the home’s value and the costs of upkeep.
 The issue of taxes should also be carefully studied.

 Home Inheritance Tips

-- If you’ve inherited a home, consider consulting an experienced financial advisor before deciding on a course of action.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- If you’ve inherited a home, consider consulting a financial advisor before deciding on a course of action.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.